Theatre Arts Classes Fall 2025

 TTH 10:00AM-12:30PM

-An introduction to the collaborative process of theatrical design through hypothetical and/or actualized team projects in which students focus on one or more design areas (scenery, costume, lighting, sound, props, makeup and hair).
-The course covers all aspects of the design process, including script analysis, research methodology, conceptualization, and communication skills, as well as careers in theatrical design.
+Students will be introduced to the collaborative process of theatrical design through hypothetical and/or actualized team projects.
+Projects focus on one or more design areas, including scenery, costume, lighting, sound, props, makeup and hair.
+The course covers all aspects of the design process, including script analysis, research methodology, conceptualization, collaboration and communication skills, as well as careers in theatrical design.

 Theatre Management Courses